SlicerMorph/SlicerANTsPy/README.md

 # SlicerANTsPy

 ## Advanced Normalization Tools (ANTs)
 [ANTs](https://github.com/ANTsX/ANTs) is a performant image registration library.
-An extension that exposes its antsRegistration functionality is available as part of the Slicer's extension catalog https://github.com/netstim/SlicerANTs
+An extension that exposes its core Registration functionality is available as part of the Slicer's extension catalog https://github.com/netstim/SlicerANTs

 ## ANTsPY
 The ANTsPy library wraps image processing framework ANTs in Python.
 It includes reading and writing of medical images, algorithms for registration, segmentation,  statistical learning. <br>